 Lucinda received a B.Sc. (with distinction) from the University of Alberta, and an M.D. (with honors) from the University of Toronto.
-She began in general practice at a clinic of family medicine, but she soon developed a special interest in psychotherapy.
-Her medical practice has been restricted to psychotherapy since 1985.
+After beginning in family medicine, Lucinda focused her medical practice to psychotherapy in 1985.

-Lucinda has studied and taught at the CG Jung Institute in Zurich — qualifying for a Certificate of Theoretical Knowledge in Analytical Psychology, and presenting at the Zurich Institute on topics of body awareness in symbol amplification, and body awareness in trauma recovery.
-Her background includes 10 years of classical and training analysis with Jungian analysts, Marion Woodman and Fraser Boa.
+Lucinda studied and taught at the CG Jung Institute in Zurich — qualifying for a Certificate of Theoretical Knowledge in Analytical Psychology.
+She has presented at the Zurich Institute on topics of body awareness in symbol amplification, and body awareness in trauma recovery.
+Her background also includes 10 years of classical and training analysis with Jungian analysts: Marion Woodman, Fraser Boa, and Daryl Sharp.

 Liz Creighton, MSW, has more than 30 years experience in health care as a counselor and teacher.
 She has taught in the Faculty of Medicine and Faculty of Social Work at the University of Toronto, and has extensive counseling experience with individuals, couples and families.
 In past years, Ms. Creighton has facilitated stress management groups at a teaching hospital in Toronto.
 She has facilitated Meditation for Health groups since 2003.